raphaelreiss/ADA_project/README.md

-# ADA_project
+# ADA_project (title)

-# Title

 # Abstract

 A 150 word description of the project idea, goals, dataset used.
 What story you would like to tell and why?
 What's the motivation behind your project?
 # Research questions
+0. How to deal with "card usage bias"
+  - Location bias (living far from the store)
+  - Time bias
+  - Frequency bias
+  -
-1. Is there any correlation between income and purchase habits
+1. Is there any correlation between income and purchase habits ?
-2.
+2. Can the calories be related to health parameters ?
+3. How to relate age generation and consumption habits ?
+4. Determine a family stability according to their consumption
+5. Make prediction of people behaviour based on their consumption
+6. Look at regular consumption and relate to addiction (alcohol, tobacco)
+7. Transaction frequency and amount.
+8.

 A list of research questions you would like to address during the project.
 # Dataset